ApplY3D/native-tabs/README.md

 # Usage

-for using this script, you may pass:
+For using this script, you may pass:
 1. Wrapper of tabs selector,
 2. Tabs selector,
 3. Content for tabs selector,